 We work with a prominent law firm in the United States that specializes in a unique area of the law.
 Potential clients are referred to this firm by other attorneys to handle a specific type of case or matter.
 This law firm‘s “selling process” takes, at most, a phone call, an e-mail and an in-person meeting.
 At that point, the potential client will become an actual client or will look elsewhere.

 At the other end of the spectrum, we work with a company providing IT solutions.
 The selling process for this business is different:

 - The sales representative plans a meeting with the potential customer.

 - They meet to talk about the customers’ requirements and how to satisfy them.

 - After the meeting, the sales representative enters all the information into eWay-CRM and makes a proposal for the customer.
 The proposal is sent by e-mail and saved into eWay-CRM. eWay-CRM automatically generates a task to remind the sales representative within few days to follow up with the customer.

 - Negotiations may take days or weeks and will likely invoice e-mails and telephone calls.

-- An agreement is reached and the company begins to deliver the products and services.
+- An agreement is reached, and the company begins to deliver the products and services.

 eWay-CRM Software can help both.
-It is able to cover various needs.
+It can cover various needs.
 In deciding how best to describe your selling process, consider the following: While every business has a process for converting prospective businesses / customers into actual jobs / customers, you need to decide if your business will benefit from dividing your selling process into multiple stages.
 By creating these individual stages, you will have the ability to: